DiskFrame/disk.frame/README.md

 #library(future.apply)
 #library(data.table)

+nworkers = parallel::detectCores(logical = F)

 # this is run automatically, but you may want to use more or less workers with setup_disk.frame(workers = n)
-setup_disk.frame() # this will setup disk.frame's parallel backend with number of workers equal to the number of CPU cores (hyper-threaded cores are counted as one not two)
+setup_disk.frame(workers = nworkers) # this will setup disk.frame's parallel backend with number of workers equal to the number of CPU cores (hyper-threaded cores are counted as one not two)

 rows_per_chunk = 1e7
 # generate synthetic data